 The May 2019 Update is just another update, but unlike those patches that release every month, this release includes a set of new features and improvements.

 - Windows 10 May 2019 Update release date

 - Windows 10 May 2019 Update version number

 - Windows 10 May 2019 Update reasons to upgrade

 - Windows 10 May 2019 Update block automatic install

 Windows 10 May 2019 Update release date

-The new feature update is expected to release before the end of May, and it’ll be offered as a free upgrade for devices already running Windows 10.
+The new feature update is rolling starting May 21, 2019, and it’ll be offered as a free upgrade for devices already running Windows 10.